top of page

 Can concierge medical services provided to employees be treated as a deductible business expense?

+The short answer is: sometimes.
 The outcome depends on how the services are structured and documented.

 This article is for informational purposes only and is not tax or legal advice.
 Employers should consult qualified professionals regarding their specific situation.